How to Get Into Drexel Medical School

 An Undergraduate Degree

 The first step to applying to any medical program is to have an undergraduate degree.
-The exact major you choose to pursue doesn’t matter per se, but there are certain competencies Drexel recommends its students have prior to matriculation.
+The exact major you choose to pursue doesn’t matter per se, but there are certain competencies Drexel recommends its students have before matriculation.

 Drexel no longer has specific course prerequisites but asks students to have coursework and experience in the following areas: